benedekaibas/exp102/README.md

-# exp102
-Experiment for my 102 class in computer science
+# Experiment for comparing the running time of data types and loops